MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/cdmobject.md

 # CdmObject

-This is the base interface/class for all CDM interfaces.
+This is the base for all CDM objects.
 It is extended by *CdmObjectBase* and *CdmObjectDefinitionBase* in C# and Java.

 ```
 public interface CdmObject